piusmwilson/writing/README.md

 ## Storytelling

-Dear Reader

-This a space where I write about Business, Technology, African literature both oral & written, as well as occasional book reviews on amazing reads I found insightful, entertaining and worth recommending.
+Dear Reader, this a space where I write about Business, Technology, African literature both oral & written, as well as occasional book reviews on amazing reads I found insightful, entertaining and worth recommending.

 Feel free to share your comments, thoughts, suggestions and insightful recommendations for resources worth checking out and sharing about.